 Renée Cox

-Renée Cox attended the Whitney Museum of American Art, Independent Study Program and earned an M.F.A. from the School of Visual Arts.
+Cox attended the Whitney Museum of American Art, Independent Study Program and earned an M.F.A. from the School of Visual Arts.
 The Rush Philanthropic Arts Foundation honored her in 2015, and she received the Aaron Matalon Award, The National Gallery of Jamaica in 2007.
-Her work is included in several collections including the Whitney Museum of American Art, the Brooklyn Museum, and the Princeton Art Museum Cox lives and works in Harlem, NY and Amagansett, East Hampton.
-Renée Cox lives and works in Harlem.
+Her work is included in several collections including the Whitney Museum of American Art, the Brooklyn Museum, the Princeton Art Museum, and The Smithsonian Archives of American Art.
+Cox lives and works in Harlem, NY and Amagansett, East Hampton.

 -